A breeders thoughts...

 Our move is over and done with and we are finally settled in alright.
 There was of course lots and lots to do the first weeks and it did'nt help that we had the worst weather imagined, with rain and rain and then some more rain...

-We have hardly not gotten any snow at our place, even though the ground is white.
+I would like to thank once more the people who helped me with the move, your help and friendship is so much valued and appreciated!!We have hardly not gotten any snow at our place, even though the ground is white.
 But if you look closely it's only cristals of frost that's been building up, it's very beautiful I took a photo of a branch, hope the photo can illustrate what I mean.
 We've had about -15 the last weeks and the Cocker spaniels loves to be outdoors, but the Dachsies spends most of their time in front of the fireplace, when there's been a fire burning.
 When they are outside they are wearing very nice, knitted sweaters that they got for their christmaspresent from kennel Oakbeach, the new home of our little Doris.

 * Both our old gentlemen has left us...
 It's with a heavy heart I'm teeling that our pride and joy, Walter, passed away the week before christmas.
 Even though I'm happy to have spent 11 years together with this dog with such a great personality.
 When he passed away we had 3 litters at home and he was a part in every one of them, as grandfather, greatgrandfather and greatgreatgrandfather.
 So all theese pups with this became so very special to us.
 Thank you Walter, for letting me be a part of your life!

 Our old Nemo, veteran since half a year back, has also left us, but he's only gone for awhile and is coming back!
 Yesterday he went to Russia where he will stay for some months to go to some shows and maybe meet som girlfriends.
 He is living with my good friend Eugene Mamoshuk at kennel Twinsmade.
-Good luck with him, Eugene!
+Good luck with him, Eugene!* Now we have more of the English showleads in stock... now also in more colours, than black & white, than before.
+Red, light yellow, darkgreen, lightblue, lightgreen, lavender, pink, silvergrey.
+Price is still 280 sek for all colours.
+If you're interested I can send the leads by post, just email me and we'll make the arrangemnets.

 * Not a word about our decision about the hipscoring...
 In March 2008 we had our annual meeting and voted with large majority to take the optional hipscoring away, so that it would be volontary instead.
 Since then there has not been one word to inform the members what is happening, wich would be easy to put on the clubs website.
 I think I will call the breedcouncil and check... rumours say that the motion has been stopped at the Spaniel and Retrieverclub, who are supposed to speak for us at the Kennelclub....
 During this year more cases of diverted hipscoring has come up, in many different breeds.
 For ex a dog had C hips in Sweden was scored as A hips in Norway... and several more cases like that.

-2008-08-14: We're following the trend...
+_______________________________________________________________________________________2008-08-14: We're following the trend...

 * It's seems to be a trend to move this year... alot of people in my acquaintance are moving this year, of one reason or another, so we are following that trend of course!
 The move goes in the beginning of december so now all spare time goes to packing and organizing things.
 December is propably not the best time to move with a load of wet Cocker spaniels, but then timing is not one of my virtues... ;o) Even if it's alot of hard work to move, not only the home but also the dogs and the kennel, it's all also very exciting and offers a fun challenge!
 We're moving back to our old adress north of Stockholm, so I'll be spending alot of time going back and forth to get everything ready for the dogs in time.
 Even if the place has been "occupied" by a gang of Labradors (and of course their owner) while we've been away, there's still some things to get sortened.
 At this time I have also made the decision to re-home some of my dogs, see more at "For sale".

-* Now if have a new load of the English showleds in stock.
+So after december first you're welcome to visit in Bro instead.
+Only 20 minutes from Arlanda airport!* Now if have a new load of the English showleds in stock.
 I have black, white and nature (lightbrown) in stock.
 The leeds are handmade in the softest leather, and new this time is that I'm also taking orders for coloured ones!
 They come in alot of trendy colours...
 I really love theese leeds and I have a pink one for Vanja for ex (her luckylead) and a deepred for my black Sonja (so goodloking!).
 Now I have coloursamples for some of them.
 At the photo >>> you can see from the top: cleargreen, darkgreen, deepred, silvergrey, pink, babyblue, nature, black and white.
 They also come in the colours: darkblue, lilac, light yellow, very dark tan and dark brown.
 For the coloured ones I will take orders for delivery to the show in Stockholm (maybe the perfect christmas present??)
 So please if you're interested make your order in time.
 The price is 280 sek for black, white or nature and 300 sek for the coloured ones.

 * Now just look at this... photos from this summer.
 Like father like son!!
 First I was in the kennel taking photos of tired pups and when I got out there was daddy Folke laying in the exact same pose, daddy can't lie himself out of that one, now can he!?